The Gift of Tongues Project has a fourfold agenda:

 - Michael Psellos 11th century Greek text and commentary regarding Gregory’s On Pentecost By Alex Poulos

-- Psellos on the Dogma of Tongues in the Original Greek
+- Psellos on the doctrine of Tongues in the Original Greek

 1200 AD —